 The Administrator is a limited liability company incorporated under the laws of Ireland on 28 May 1990.
-The Administrator is a wholly owned subsidiary company of J.P.
-Morgan Bank (Ireland) plc which is itself an ultimate subsidiary of J.P.
-Morgan Chase & Co.
 The Administrator is authorised as an investment business firm for the provision of administration services to collective investment schemes, including the performance of valuation services, fund accounting and transfer agency activities.